Eng-AhmedAshraf/Data-Analysis-Company-Employee/README.md

 # Data-Analysis-Company-Employee-(Using Power BI)
 ## Project Objective
-A Company wants to know how effecient thier Employee do and
+A Company wants to know how effecient thier Employee are, and How many the Company has based on Spesific Categories.

 ## The Used Dataset (The Excel Sheet)
+<a href ="https://github.com/Eng-AhmedAshraf/Data-Analysis-Company-Employee/blob/main/Employees.xlsx">Data Analysis Dataset</a>

 ## Questions
 What is the Numbers of both Genders in the Company?